Baron-von-Riedesel/XMSTools/Readme.txt

-XMSTools are a bunch of little programs to test an extended memory manager (EMM).
+XMSTools are a bunch of little programs to test an eXtended Memory Manager (XMM).

 - XMSAlloc will try to allocate an Extended Memory Block (EMB)
 - XMSFree  will try to release an EMB